The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Introduction

 \end{xxlem}

-The following is Proposition \ref{prop:Weylequi} and relates the equivariance of the stalks to that of representing sections. \begin{xxprop} Let $E$ be a Weyl-$G$-sheaf over $\sub G$ and $K$ a closed subgroup of $G$.
-A germ over $K$ can be represented by an $NK$-equivariant section over a neighbourhood of $K$, for some open normal subgroup $N$. \end{xxprop}
+The following is Proposition \ref{prop:Weylequi} and relates the equivariance of the stalks to that of representing sections.
+This proposition and the preceding lemma are key to proving the equivalence of categories of Theorem \ref{mainthm}.

+\begin{xxprop} Let $E$ be a Weyl-$G$-sheaf over $\sub G$ and $K$ a closed subgroup of $G$.
+A germ over $K$ can be represented by an $NK$-equivariant section over a neighbourhood of $K$, for some open normal subgroup $N$ of $G$. \end{xxprop}

 This work is part of the second author's PhD thesis, \cite{sugruethesis}, completed under the supervision of the first author.
 That thesis applies the main result of this paper to obtain a classification of rational $G$-spectra for profinite $G$ in terms of chain complexes of Weyl-$G$-sheaves over $\sub G$, see \cite[Chapters 3 and 6]{sugruethesis}.
 This extends the work of the first author on the case where $G$ is the $p$-adic integers, \cite{barnespadic}.
 A further application of the classification of rational $G$-Mackey functors in terms of sheaves is a calculation of the injective dimension of these categories in terms of the Cantor-Bendixson rank of the space $\sub G$, see \cite[Chapter 8]{sugruethesis}.